 Based upon information received anonymously from a whistleblower during 2012, the College initiated an investigation into its compliance with The Jeanne Clery Act.
 After the College's investigation, the College reported to the ED numerous instances of noncompliance occurring from 2009 to 2012.
 The ED completed its investigation in June 2018 and referred to the Administrative Actions and Appeals Service Group for consideration of a formal fine.
-The College is currently waiting for further action or communication from the ED.
+In September 2020, the College reached a settlement with the ED for a fine of \$59,167 to be paid during the fiscal year ended June 30, 2021.